Last updated on January 9th, 2026 at 07:04 pm

 Commonly known as “forever chemicals,” PFAS are highly persistent in both the human body and the environment.
 These chemicals are likely present in all of our bloodstreams, where levels decrease only by half over four to seven years.
 In the environment, PFAS do not readily break down, and contamination of air, water, and soil can last for thousands of years.

 Being stuck with these chemicals is not good news, as PFAS have been linked to a wide variety of serious health effects, including elevated cholesterol, thyroid disease, fertility problems, endocrine dysfunction, immune suppression, and cancer.
-Immediate exposure to PTFE can lead to polymer fume fever, commonly known as the “Teflon flu.”
+Immediate exposure to PTFE specifically can lead to polymer fume fever, commonly known as the “Teflon flu.”
 Symptoms mimic the common flu–fever, chest tightness, coughing, difficulty breathing and headaches.
 Long-term effects are not known.

 Teflon pans can release PFAS and other toxic compounds when a pan is scratched or heated above 500°F, contaminating food and the surrounding air.
-A 2022 study done in Australia showed that a single scratch in a pan’s Teflon coating can potentially release 9,100 micro- or nanoplastic PFAS-containing particles; a broken coating could result in as many as 2.3 million tiny particles to be released during meal preparation.
+A 2022 study done in Australia showed that a single scratch in a pan’s Teflon coating can potentially release 9,100 micro- or nanoplastic PFAS-containing particles; a broken coating could result in as many as 2.3 million tiny particles being released during meal preparation.

 nonstick pan